r-geoflow/geoflow/doc/documentation.md

     ## 8  geography
     ## 9      FALSE
     ## 10     FALSE
+    ## 11     FALSE

 ###### JSON

 - JSON snippet for an action (eg “geometa-create-iso-19115”) with an option enabled:

 ``` json
   {